Unleash/unleash-edge/README.md

 ## Compatibility

-Unleash Edge adheres to Semantic Versioning (SemVer) on the API and CLI layers.If you're using Unleash Edge as a library in your projects, be cautious, internal codebase changes, which might occur in any version release (including minor and patch versions), could potentially break your implementation.
+Unleash Edge adheres to Semantic Versioning (SemVer) on the API and CLI layers.
+If you're using Unleash Edge as a library in your projects, be cautious, internal codebase changes, which might occur in any version release (including minor and patch versions), could potentially break your implementation.

 ## Performance